 CFSA continuously recruits, trains and licenses District residents to be foster parents and also trains individuals, couples and families to adopt.
 The first step is calling (202) 671-LOVE ((202) 671-5683) where a friendly, knowledgeable social worker will speak with you and answer your questions.
 CFSA has orientation sessions for prospective foster and adoptive parents every two weeks.
 Why not invest a couple of hours to explore whether foster or adopting is right for you?
 To be invited to an upcoming orientation, please give us a call.

-For facts and answers, see our Foster Care and Adoption Information Kit under related documents below.
-Find in-depth information about the process in the fact sheet Adopting from the Public Child Welfare System in the District of Columbia.
+For facts and answers about the process, read Adopting from the Public Child Welfare System in the District of Columbia.
 You’ll also want to visit our companion website at www.adoptdckids.org.

 See Some of the District’s Waiting Children